Most customers think - "I don't need to rent hiking poles! Those are for older folks with bad knees, not me!" Think

 Poles offer all kinds of benefits, from the obvious - reducing strain on the back, legs and feet - to handy balance assistance while rock-hopping across a creek with a pack on your back.
 If you grab the hand rail at your office going up one flight of steps because it's "easier" and it gives you a better sense of balance, then just maybe it's a good idea to have the security and strength of an extra set of legs when you're a long way from help.

 "But won't my arms get tired", some folks ask.
 No. Any burden on your arms - and these poles are much lighter than a beer, which you never complained about lifting - is more than offset by the relief on your back, knees, and legs.
 We rent a variety of high-quality poles from Leki, Black Diamond among others; all models are lightweight with comfortable grips and wrist straps that make them a breeze to handle.

-Good quality trekking poles can be a bit expensive - most of the standard ones we rent retail for around $140 - but the pain of writing that check to us is a lot less than the pain of sore knees and toe blisters from long downhill treks.
+Good quality trekking poles can be a bit expensive to buy - most of the standard ones we rent retail for around $140 - but the pain of writing that check to us is a lot less than the pain of sore knees and toe blisters from long downhill treks.
 With us, rental is no pain in the wallet or knees.
 Also, beware thinking you can pickup of a pair at Walmart or Target for just a few bucks.
 There's a reason, and you don't want to figure that out as you tumble down the hill when they collapse on you.

 One not-so-surprising key to happiness with trekking poles is knowing how to best use them.
 For more info, check out our article on using hiking poles.
 We usually have used hiking poles for sale as well